HOME Kansai Kyoto Arashiyama, Uzumasa Inside Tenryuji Temple: Most Popular Attraction in Kyoto's Arashiyama Area

 Despite its location in the center of Arashiyama, Tenryuji Temple is a calm place with lots of beautiful scenery.
 Gaze in awe at the powerful paintings such as Unryuzu on the ceiling and Darumazu on the wall, and experience the peace and quiet of nature in the gardens.
 Every moment spent at the beautiful and serene temple of Tenryuji is bound to become an incredible memory.

-*This article was written based on information available in August 2020 and updated in October 2023.
+*This article was written based on information available in August 2020 and updated in September 2024.
+Please check the official website for the latest information.

 Written by: